samia-dola/Walmart-Sales-Analysis/README.md

 The answer of the following questions will be used to analyse the Walmart Sales project:

 ### -Generic Question
--- 1. How many cities are included in the dataset?
+1. How many cities are included in the dataset?
--- 2. How many branches are there in each city?
+2. How many branches are there in each city?

 ### -Product Analysis
-Conduct analysis on the data to understand the different product lines, the products lines performing best and the product lines that need to be improved.
+Conduct the product analysis on data to understand the different product lines, best performing product lines and the product lines that need to be improved.
-How many unique product lines does the data have?
+1. How many unique product lines are there in the sales table?
-What is the most common payment method?
-What is the most selling product line?
+2. Which product line is the most popular?
-What is the total revenue by month?
-What month had the largest COGS?
-What product line had the largest revenue?
+3. Which product line generated the maximum revenue?
-What is the city with the largest revenue?
-What product line had the largest VAT?
+4. Which product category had the highest VAT percentage?
+5. What is the product quality by product category when average sales are less than 5.5?
-Fetch each product line and add a column to those product line showing "Good", "Bad".
-Good if its greater than average sales Which branch sold more products than average product sold?
+6. Which branch sold more products than average product sold?
-What is the most common product line by gender?
+7. What is the most popular product line based on gender?
-What is the average rating of each product line?
+8. What is the average rating of each product line?

 ### -Sales Analysis
-This analysis aims to answer the question of the sales trends of product.
-The result of this can help use measure the effectiveness of each sales strategy the business applies and what modificatoins are needed to gain more sales.
+The aim of sales analysis is to answer the question of the sales trends of product.
+The result will use to measure the effectiveness of each sales strategy the business applies and what modificatoins need to gain more sales.
+1. When are the most sales made during the day?
+2. Which day of the week has the highest sales?
+3. What is the total monthly revenue?
+4. Which month had the highest sales volume?
+5. Which month had the highest COGS?
-Number of sales made in each time of the day per weekday Which of the customer types brings the most revenue?
+6. Which customer types generated the most revenue?
-Which city has the largest tax percent/ VAT (Value Added Tax)?
+7. Which city has the highest VAT (Value Added Tax) percentage?
-Which customer type pays the most in VAT?
+8. Which type of consumer paid the most in VAT?
+9. What is the most popular mode of payment?
+10. Which city has the highest revenue?

 ### -Customer Analysis
-This analysis aims to uncover the different customers segments, purchase trends and the profitability of each customer segment.
+Analysis about customer uses to uncover the different customers segments, purchase trends and the profitability of each customer segment.
-How many unique customer types does the data have?
+1. How many unique customer types are there in the sales table?
-How many unique payment methods does the data have?
-What is the most common customer type?
-Which customer type buys the most?
+2. Which consumer type makes the most purchases?
-What is the gender of most of the customers?
+3. Which gender are the majority of the customers?
-What is the gender distribution per branch?
+4. What is the gender breakdown by branch?
-Which time of the day do customers give most ratings?
+5. At what time of day do consumers provide the most ratings?
-Which time of the day do customers give most ratings per branch?
+6. At what time of day do consumers offer the highest reviews per branch?
-Which day fo the week has the best avg ratings?
+7. Which day of the week has the highest average rating?
-Which day of the week has the best average ratings per branch?
+8. Which day of the week has the highest average branch ratings?